Union dues

-Union dues are a regular payment of money made by members of unions.
-Dues are the cost of membership; they are used to fund the various activities which the union engages in.
+Union dues are regular payments made by workers which grant membership of a trade union.
+Dues fund the provision of union services such as representation in collective bargaining and education activities.
 Nearly all unions require their members to pay dues.
+Dues can be collected directly or indirectly from workers; in the case of indirect collection this is often through a check-off where a worker authorises an employer to transfer the membership dues, from their wages, to their trade union.

 Variation

 Many union members pay union dues out of their wages, although some unions collect dues separately from the paycheck.
-Union dues may be used to support a wide variety of programs or activities, including paying the salaries and benefits of union leaders and staff; union governance; legal representation; legislative lobbying; political campaigns; pension, health, welfare and safety funds and the union strike fund.
+Union dues may be used to support a wide variety of programs or activities, including negotiating contracts; paying the salaries and benefits of union leaders and staff; union governance; legal representation; legislative lobbying (Members Dues money paid are never used for political campaigns, that is illegal.
+Many contribute their own money voluntarily to a labor related PAC Fund); pension, health, welfare and safety funds and the union strike fund.
 The expenditure of dues is then authorized either by the local union meeting or by the elected leaders of a union.

 Dues are different from fees and assessments.
 Fees are generally one-time-only payments made by the union member to the union to cover the administration of ongoing programs or activities.
 One example is the initiation fee, a fee charged by the union to the worker when the employee first joins the union.
 The initiation fee covers the administrative costs of joining the union.
 Fees may, however, be ongoing.
 For example, a union program (such as a welfare or benefit fund) may be offered only to those union members who pay a regular fee to participate in the fund.
 Most union workers pay a fee when they start working for a company.

 Since participation in the fund is not a requirement of union membership, the payment qualifies as a fee payment and not a dues payment.
 Assessments are generally one-time-only payments made by the union member to the union to cover a special program or activity.
 These special programs may or may not be ongoing, and may or may not operate for a limited time or in a limited fashion.
 An example is an organizing assessment, a payment the union may levy on its members to establish a union organizing fund.
 Another example is a one-time-only assessment to establish a fund since the fund requires a large capital infusion to be established, the assessment is used to raise this money.